Stanley Division of Developmental NeurovirologyStanley Division of Developmental NeurovirologyStanleylab.orgStanleylab.orgStanleylab.org

 600 N. Wolfe Street

-Blalock 1105 (THIS IS THE MOST IMPORTANT PART OF THE ADDRESS)
+Blalock 1105 (NOTE: THIS IS THE MOST IMPORTANT PART OF THE ADDRESS)

 Baltimore, MD 21287

-Samples should be shipped on dry ice, with enough dry ice for at least 3 days in shipping and storage,.
-Preferred shipper is:
+Samples should be shipped on dry ice, with enough dry ice for at least 3 days in shipping and storage.
+Federal Express is the preferred shipper.

 It is recommended that you ship samples on Monday or Tuesday to avoid problems associated with the location of samples over the weekend.